kurator-org/kurator-ffdq/README.md

 # QueryUtil

-A command-line utility is provided at `target/kurator-ffdq-1.0.4-jar-with-dependencies.jar` for running sparql queries on sample rdf data.
+A command-line utility is provided at `query-util.sh` for running sparql queries on sample rdf data.
 Example sparql query files can be found in the `competencyquestions/sparql` directory relative to the project root and example turtle and jsonld files can be found in `competencyquestions/rdf`.